 More bad weather, and not much about this morning.
 The best bird by far was a SPOTTED FLYCATCHER (gobemouche gris) which was found at 07h50 hawking for insects in the trees just above the Dinosaur and was still present there two hours later.

-Another cold and rainy morning, although the steely grey skies were brightened considerably at 08h35 by a superb male GOLDEN ORIOLE (loriot d’Europe) flying along above the treetops bordering the Chemin de la Lisère.
-The bird lapped its way further and further away northwards (damm), gaining height before turning around and flying back towards the park (great!!), only to shortly turn back again, as if thinking that, no, it was better to head north after all…and it was probably high over Romainville when it eventually disappeared from view as a butterfly-like speck in the distance.
+Another cold and rainy morning, although the steely grey skies were brightened considerably at 08h35 by a superb male GOLDEN ORIOLE (loriot d?Europe) lapping northwards above the treetops bordering the Chemin de la Lisère, and eventually disappearing from view as a butterfly-like speck in the distance high over Romainville.

-Later in the morning a flock of about 10 migrating BARN SWALLOWS angled their way north-east and 2 HAWFINCHES (grosbec) bounded off northwards away from the Parc Mabille.
-The highlight of the morning, however, was undoubtedly a singing male FIRECREST (roitlet triple bandeau) in the woodland near the Avenue des Maroniers.
-This species, although easily and frequently seen during winter, is seldom reported in the spring and summer, and whilst breeding has been suspected in past years it has never been confirmed for the park.
-Affaire à suivre….
+Later in the morning a flock of about 10 migrating BARN SWALLOWS angled their way northeast and 2 HAWFINCHES (grosbec) bounded off northwards away from the Parc Mabille.
+The highlight of the morning though was a singing male FIRECREST (roitlet triple bandeau) in the woodland near the Avenue des Marroniers.
+This species, although easily seen during winter, is seldom reported in spring and summer - breeding has been suspected in past years but has never been confirmed.
+Affaire à suivre?.

-A rather quiet morning after all the cuffuffle of yesterday…SERINS were songflighting and 2 ROOKS (corbeau freux) flew over at 10h25.
-Although a pair of BULLFINCHES (bouvreuil) seem to be quite settled in the park, a lone male continues to roam around the place calling mournfully from the treetops – good luck to him I say.
+A rather quiet morning after all the cuffuffle of yesterday?SERINS were songflighting and 2 ROOKS (corbeau freux) flew over at 10h25.
+Although a pair of BULLFINCHES (bouvreuil) seem to be quite settled in the park, a lone male continues to roam around the place calling mournfully from the treetops.

 SWIFTS are now soaring silently over the park in much larger numbers.
-However, although the sky looked just perfect for a raptor today, absolutely nothing was seen during a skywatch between 10h30 and 12h45 (much like yesterday).
+Although the sky looked just perfect for a raptor today, absolutely nothing was seen during a skywatch between 10h30 and 12h45 (much like yesterday).

-It is worth mentioning that Pierre saw a female REED BUNTING early yesterday morning :- although the male has stopped singing from the reedbed (and hasn’t been seen for a while), perhaps he hasn’t left the park after all, and maybe this explains it ??
+It is worth mentioning that Pierre saw a female REED BUNTING early yesterday morning (the male has stopped singing from the reedbed and hasn?t been seen for a while).

 Incredible day today with the amazing discovery at 09h44 of a RED-RUMPED SWALLOW !!! (hirondelle rousselline) flying low over bushes in the south-eastern corner of the Savanna.
-The day had started well with what was fortuitously a late start –09h00.
-It was obvious that I had arrived during one of those magic ‘windows’ of active migration that happen from time to time at Beaumonts, when the park seems to be teeming with birds.
-Several SWIFTS and BARN SWALLOWS were flying overhead and three HOUSE MARTINS (hirondelle de fenêtre) (the first this year) raced northwards.
-A female RING OUZEL (merle à plastron) perched high in a bare tree near the pond, as if surveying the surroundings.
-She flew to 3 or 4 other trees before flying off strongly northwards.
+The day had started well with what was fortuitously a late start ?09h00.
+It was obvious that I'd arrived during one of those magic ?windows? of active migration that happen from time to time at Beaumonts, when the park seems to be teeming with birds.
+Several SWIFTS and BARN SWALLOWS were flying overhead and three HOUSE MARTINS (hirondelle de fenêtre), the first of the year, raced northwards.
+A female RING OUZEL (merle à plastron) perched high in a bare tree near the pond, surveying the surroundings before flying off strongly northwards.